shaneapowell/upython-wifi-setup/README.md

 - Easy to build your project upon if desired.
 - Easy to modify to make it your own.

+# Future Plans
+- Self-Installing templates and assets into data directory on device.
+- Unit Tests!
+- Easier Theming

 # Tested On
 - SEEED Xaio ESP32-S3
 - SEEED Xaio ESP32-C3